Welcome to today's edition of the Rush 24-7 podcast.

 What does golf do for you?

-Common people are working that don't play golf.
+Yeah, common people are working that don't play golf.

-Well, but Obama he's redefining what's common here.
+Well, but Obama, he's redefining what's common here.

-You know, you leave the family on Father's Day, you head out there with a Secret Service detail, you go to the T box, you spend six hours out there hacking it around.
+You know, you leave the family on Father's Day, you head out there with a Secret Service detail, you go to the T-Box, you spend six hours out there hacking it around.

-I guarantee you if he's as bad as he says he is, it is not fun.
+I guarantee you, if he's as bad as he says he is, it is not fun.

 Trust me.

-If he's as bad a golfer, they if he's that bad as he makes, and I've seen his swing, folks, and he's bad.
+If he's as bad a golfer, if he's that bad as he makes, and I've seen his swing, folks, and he's bad.

 It's not fun when you're that bad.